Commutative post-Lie algebra structures on Kac--Moody algebras: Digression: graded Lie algebras, Witt algebras, and current algebras

 The proof is straightforward and is similar to the proof of Proposition \ref{prop-p}.
 In the situation of twisted loop algebras it was more convenient to use a somewhat more specific Proposition \ref{prop-p}, and not this general result.

 However, Proposition \ref{prop-gr} can be used to establish the vanishing of CPA-structures on Witt algebras in a somewhat different way than this was done in \cite{TAN}.
-Recall that the Witt algebras are defined as Lie algebras over a field $K$ of characteristic zero, having a basis $\{e_i\}$ with multiplication
+Recall that the Witt algebras are defined as Lie algebras over a field $K$ of characteristic zero, having a set of basis vectors $\{e_i\}$ with multiplication

 Depending on whether the indices run over all integers, or over integers $\ge -1$, we get the two-sided or one-sided Witt algebra, respectively.

 \begin{theorem} Any CPA-structure on a Witt algebra (one- or two-sided) vanishes. \end{theorem}